-Jenna Ciralli is an award-winning Montana and New York based actor, writer & producer.
+Jenna Ciralli is an award-winning actor, writer and producer.
 Born and raised in Montana, Jenna's early childhood was defined by horses, grace and grit.
 By age 6, she was horse-showing competitively and dreamed of going to the Olympics.
-One time she was bucked off during a horse-show and dragged through the arena by a bridle attached to her pant loop.
+She was once bucked off during a horse-show and dragged through the arena by a bridle attached to her pant loop.
 She survived, got back on the horse and placed 2nd in the class.
 Underneath horsemanship, lay a deep, quiet and fixed desire to act.
-4 years of high school drama class with renowned MT drama teacher Stacey Bergquist led to a theater scholarship at Willamette University in Salem, OR (ranked #1 OnStage's "The Best B.A. in Theatre Programs in the Country in 2015").
-Upon graduating with a BA from WU (Theatre Arts - Acting with Honors//Minor in English Literature), Jenna worked as a high school math teacher before buying a one-way ticket to Paris and traveling Europe.
+High school drama classes with renowned MT drama teacher Stacey Bergquist led to a theater scholarship at Willamette University in Salem, OR (ranked #1 OnStage's "The Best B.A. in Theatre Programs in the Country, 2015").
+Upon graduating with a BA from WU (Theatre Arts - Acting with Honors/Minor in English Literature), Jenna worked as a high school math teacher before buying a one-way ticket to Paris and traveling Europe.
 Walking the streets of London's West End, she realized her next step: New York City and it's method acting tradition.